lakatdev/keszeg3/README.md

 `./keszegc source.kszg program`

-This will grab the "source.kszg" file and compile it a keszeg binary named "program"
+This will grab the "source.kszg" file and compile it to a keszeg binary named "program"

 You can run this by using *keszegr*